-Google News seeks to provide access to original journalistic content.
-To achieve this goal, publishers within Google News must block certain types of content, as follows.
-It’s also recommended to block or make use of canonical for other types of content.
+Google News wants to provide access to original journalistic content.
+To achieve this goal, publishers within Google News must block certain types of content.
+For other types of content, we recommend that publishers block it.

 Republishing refers to when a publisher has permission from another publisher or author to republish an entire original work, such as material syndicated from wire services, in partnership with other publications or from public domain sources.

-Google News also encourages those that republish material to consider proactively blocking such content or making use of canonical, so that we can better identify the original content and credit it appropriately.
+Google News also encourages republishers to consider proactively blocking this content, so we can better identify the original content and credit it appropriately.
+Learn how to block access to content on your site.

 In some cases, republication can amount to copyright infringement.
 Publishers who believe another publisher is violating their copyright may file a legal request to remove such material from Google News.
-Learn more on our copyright page.
+Learn more about Copyright.

 Block scraped content

-Scraping commonly refers to taking substantial material from another site without express permission, often on an automated basis.
-Scraping also includes recasting original content by using synonyms or other word replacements that, in essence, reproduce the original.
+Scraping also includes the recasting of original content with synonyms or other word replacements that essentially reproduce the original material.
 Publishers must block content that scrapes all or nearly all of an original work without providing any substantial or clear added value.
+Learn how to block access to content on your site.

 Block paid and unnatural links

-Publishers must block links that have been sold for ranking purposes or that otherwise violate our guidelines about link schemes.
-Publishers must also block links in content that may be syndicated for republishing in a large scale manner, where the goal may be primarily to build links.
+Publishers must block links that have been sold for ranking purposes or that otherwise violate our guidelines about link spam.
+Publishers must also block links in content that may be syndicated for republishing in a large-scale manner, where the primary goal is to build links.
+Learn more about links in large-scale article campaigns.